zed-industries/zed/docs/src/vim.md

 ## Zed-specific features

-Zed is built on a modern foundation that (among other things) uses tree-sitter to understand the content of the file you're editing, and supports multiple cursors out of the box.
+Zed is built on a modern foundation that (among other things) uses tree-sitter and language servers to understand the content of the file you're editing, and supports multiple cursors out of the box.

 Vim mode has several "core Zed" key bindings, that will help you make the most of Zed's specific feature set.

 ```
-# Normal mode
+# Language server
 g d   Go to definition
 g D   Go to type definition
 c d   Rename (change definition)
 g A   Go to All references to the current word

-g <space>  Open the current search excerpt

-<ctrl-w> <space>  Open the current search excerpt in a split
-<ctrl-w> g d      Go to definition in a split
-<ctrl-w> g D      Go to type definition in a split

 g s   Find symbol in current file
 g S   Find symbol in entire project

-g l   Add a visual selection for the next copy of the current word
-g L   The same, but backwards
-g >   Skip latest word selection, and add next.
-g <   The same, but backwards
-g a   Add a visual selection for every copy of the current word

 g ]   Go to next diagnostic
 g [   Go to previous diagnostic
 g h   Show inline error (hover)
 g .
 Open the code actions menu

+# Treesitter
 ] x   Select a smaller syntax node
 [ x   Select a larger syntax node

+# Multi cursor
+g l   Add a visual selection for the next copy of the current word
+g L   The same, but backwards
+g >   Skip latest word selection, and add next.
+g <   The same, but backwards
+g a   Add a visual selection for every copy of the current word

+# Pane management
+g <space>  Open the current search excerpt
+<ctrl-w> <space>  Open the current search excerpt in a split
+<ctrl-w> g d      Go to definition in a split
+<ctrl-w> g D      Go to type definition in a split

 # Insert mode
 ctrl-x ctrl-o  Open the completion menu